theheroGAC/PSDK3v3/README.md

 Rename PSDK3v3-master to PSDK3v3

+Send the MinGW exe file found at C:/PSDK3v3/msys64/mingw64.exe to Desktop as shortcut.

+Run the shortcut once as administrator.

 That's it!
-Now you only need to send the MinGW exe file found at C:/PSDK3v3/msys64/mingw64.exe to Desktop as shortcut, so you can use it properly.
+You can now compile the latest projects for vita :)

 Enjoy :)